dotlang/language/README.md

 ```

 ## Array
+- If an array is var, all it's elements are var.
+Same for hash and tuple.
+This means const is deep and transitive.
 Arrays are a special built-in type.
 They are defined using generics.
 Compiler provides some syntax sugars to work with them.
 ```
 ;define an array of integer number and initialize